SAURABHLAHARE/VCS_Assignment_1/README.md

 //PROGRAM A: Read the three numbers from the user and display the greatest among these three.
 //ROLL NO: 01 ,  NAME: LAHARE SAURABH
-//LOGIC  : if one number is greater than remaining two numbers then that number is the greatest number among all these three numbers.

 import java.util.Scanner;
 public class One_1a{